matanui159/ReplaySorcery/README.md

 # Documentation
 ## Installing
 ### Arch
+There is an official AUR package that gets updated from the CI (thanks to [Bennett Hardwick](https://github.com/bennetthardwick)): [replay-sorcery](https://aur.archlinux.org/packages/replay-sorcery).

-[Sergey A.](https://github.com/murlakatamenka) has setup an AUR package called [replay-sorcery-git](https://aur.archlinux.org/packages/replay-sorcery-git).
+[Sergey A.](https://github.com/murlakatamenka) has also setup a `-git` AUR package: [replay-sorcery-git](https://aur.archlinux.org/packages/replay-sorcery-git).

 ## Building from Source
 This project needs `cmake`, `make` and `nasm` (used by x264) for compiling.
 All dependencies (other than X11 development files) are built as part of the binary and statically linked in.
 Don't @ me it makes distribution easier.